 The mayor and city council may authorize variances from the terms of this zoning ordinance upon proper application and in specific cases.
-Applications should be submitted and reviewed by the designated planning and development director for technical review and recommendation in the form of a written staff report.
+Applications should be submitted and reviewed by the city manager for technical review and recommendation in the form of a written staff report.
 Variance applications shall meet the following procedures and criteria:

-(a) Procedures and application requirements for variance applications shall comply with Sec.
-204 and Sec.
-205 of this article.
+- (a) Procedures and application requirements for variance applications shall comply with Sec.
+204 through Sec.
+206 of this article. - (b) Mayor and city council decision.

-- (b) Mayor and city council decision. - (1) Final action shall be made no later than sixty (60) days following filing of a complete application, unless extended by agreement of the applicant. - (2) The mayor and city council may require accompanying written requirements as part of a "variance decision," thereby approving the variance as "conditional." - (3) Appeals of a "variance decision" of the mayor and city council by an aggrieved party shall be available by writ of certiorari to the DeKalb County superior court. - (c) The existence of a nonconforming use of neighboring land, buildings, or structures in the same or in other districts shall not constitute a reason for a variance. - (d) Review.
-With respect to each application for a variance, the review commissions shall investigate and make a recommendation based on the following criteria.
-A variance may be granted in an individual case of unnecessary hardship upon a finding by the city council that all of the following conditions exist: - (1) There are extraordinary and exceptional conditions pertaining to the particular piece of property in question because of its size, shape or topography. - (2) Such conditions are peculiar to the particular piece of property involved. - (3) Such conditions are not the result of the actions of the applicant. - (4) A literal interpretation of the provisions of this ordinance would create an unnecessary hardship. - (5) The variance requested will not cause substantial detriment to the public good nor impair the purposes or intent of this zoning ordinance. - (6) The variance is not a request to permit a structure or use of land not authorized in the applicable district.
+(1) Final action shall be made no later than sixty (60) days following filing of a complete application, unless extended by agreement of the applicant.

+(2) The mayor and city council may require accompanying written requirements as part of a "variance decision," thereby approving the variance as "conditional."

+- (c) Appeals of a "variance decision" of the mayor and city council by an aggrieved party shall be available by writ of certiorari to the DeKalb County superior court. - (d) The existence of a nonconforming use of neighboring land, buildings, or structures in the same or in other districts shall not constitute a reason for a variance. - (e) Review.
+With respect to each application for a variance, Planning and Zoning Board shall investigate and make a recommendation and City Council shall investigate and make a final decision to grant a variance in an individual case of unnecessary hardship upon a finding that all of the following conditions exist: - (1) There are extraordinary and exceptional conditions pertaining to the particular piece of property in question because of its size, shape or topography. - (2) Such conditions are peculiar to the particular piece of property involved. - (3) Such conditions are not the result of the actions of the applicant. - (4) A literal interpretation of the provisions of this ordinance would create an unnecessary hardship. - (5) The variance requested will not cause substantial detriment to the public good nor impair the purposes or intent of this zoning ordinance. - (6) The variance is not a request to permit a structure or use of land not authorized in the applicable district.